 - salt and white pepper to taste

 - Prepare middle layer first.
 Chop onion and mince garlic.
 Sauté in olive oil in large skillet until soft.
-Add beef and pork.
-Brown over medium heat, add wine to hot skillet and scrape brown bits to incorporate flavour.
-Add crushed tomatoes, tomato paste, oregano, cinnamon, cloves, nutmeg, parsley and salt and pepper.
+Add beef and lamb.
+Brown over medium heat and spoon out any extra fat.
+Add wine to hot skillet and scrape brown bits to incorporate flavour.
+Add crushed tomatoes, tomato paste, oregano, cinnamon, cloves, nutmeg, bay leaf, parsley and salt and pepper.
 Simmer for an hour, stirring occasionally, until flavours are well incorporated and sauce is thickened and reduced.

 - Meanwhile, peel or partially peel eggplant.
 Slice into 1/2 inch rounds.
 Lay on paper towel and sprinkle with salt.
 Allow to sit for 30 minutes to release liquid.